Will Kansas cover the spread vs. Kentucky? Betting Trends, Record ATS

 Additional Kansas vs Kentucky Insights & Trends

-- The Wildcats' 74.5 points per game last year were 6.4 more points than the 68.1 the Jayhawks allowed.
+- The Wildcats' 74.5 points per game last year were 6.4 more points than the 68.1 the Jayhawks allowed to opponents.

-- When it scored more than 68.1 points last season, Kentucky went 13-8 against the spread and 18-4 overall.
+- Kentucky put together a 13-8 ATS record and an 18-4 overall record last season in games it scored more than 68.1 points.

 Bet on this or any college basketball matchup at BetMGM